Configuring A New Raspberry Pi

 sudo service ssh restart

-I prefer to allow root login only at the initialization stage.
+I prefer to allow root login only at the initial setup stage.
 Otherwise, only switch to root from your normal user.
-Don’t allow root login through ssh
+Don’t allow root login through ssh.

 Enable xrdp